[output_post_excerpt]

 MAMRE: And he gave us access to heaven, that was real!
 We were sent to test you guys and well, congratulations, you passed.
 If you don’t believe us, call him and he can explain!

 RAPHAEL: No!
 I’m not going to call the enemy, it’s too dangerous.
 And I can’t force you, that never ends well, but my advice is to stay away from him.
-He is… seductive and charming, it’s difficult to resist his influence.
+He is… persuasive and charming, it’s difficult to resist his influence.
 He has fooled many, you’re not the only ones.
 It’s best to steer clear of him completely.
 He always comes up with intricate schemes that only he can fully comprehend, and usually, they end up killing vast numbers of your kind.

 MAMRE: I hear what you’re saying, but it sounds just as true as what God told us.
 I suppose we may have been in the wrong all these years…